 The view up there was breathtaking.
 It was perfect to realise how flat the region is.
 The jungle all around the pyramid was beautiful.
 We could spot another top of a pyramid sticking out of the trees.

-Coba was not busy; we even had the pyramid just for the two of us at some point!
+Coba was not busy; we even had the pyramid just for the two of us at some point.
 We could have stayed for the sunset with an after hour visit.
 It was tempting, but we also wanted to take time in the nearby cenotes – reputed to be beautiful! – and join our hosts for dinner, so we passed the opportunity.

-Cenotes near Coba: Can it Be More Beautiful?
+Swim in Cenotes near Coba: Can it Be More Beautiful?

 There are three beautiful cenotes to visit 5 minutes away by car from Coba Ruins: Multun-ha, Choo-ha and Tamcach-ha.
-The three are quite different, so if you have time, it would not be too repetitive to visit them all.
+The three are entirely different, so if you have time, it would not be too repetitive to visit them all.

 You can swim in the three cenotes next to Coba.
 I liked how they were carefully protected.
 Everybody was asked to shower before entering the site, to minimise the water pollution and keep it pure.